iamkbpark/amazon-sentiwordnet/README.md

 ===================

 We use an extended and manually annotated Sentiwordnet with a specific domain (electronics) to analyse the Amazon reviews dataset.
-A copy of the Amazon dataset can be downloaded from the  [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/web-Amazon.html "Snap"), the extended Sentowordnet annotated dataset can be downloaded from this repository for further testing.
+A copy of the Amazon dataset can be downloaded from the  [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/web-Amazon.html "Snap"), the extended Sentiwordnet annotated dataset can be downloaded from this repository for further testing.

-The Amazon reviews dataset has the next distribution of reviews attached of one of the next labels:
+The Amazon dataset provides the next distribution of reviews attached of one of the next labels:

  * 1.0:  14675
  * 2.0:  7566